 With regular attendance (3-4x per week) and active competition, students may get their black belt in between 8-15 years.
 This number is highly dependent on how consistently you attend, how often you compete, and whether or not you're helping or contributing to your academy's success.

-What type of fighting is Brazilian Jiu-Jitsu?
+What fighting style is Jiu-Jitsu?

 BJJ is a ground fighting martial art primarily.
 But every match starts from standing, so there are throws or takedowns involved.